Danceability, A New Definition of Bridge Index: Danceability index for virtual links

 \begin{enumerate}

-\item[(4)] The speed that each dancer travels can vary and can be chosen so that the simultaneous tracing of the diagram by all $n$ dancers follows the respective rule:

-\underline {Unrestricted rule:} At every virtual crossing, a dancer can freely pass through the crossing without any time restriction or consideration of the other dancers' paths.
+\item[(4)] The speed that each dancer travels can vary, and can be chosen so that the simultaneous tracing of the diagram by all $n$ dancers follows the respective rule. \begin{itemize} \item[-] \underline {Unrestricted rule:} At every virtual crossing, a dancer can freely pass through the crossing without any time restriction or consideration of the other dancers' paths.

-\underline {Coincident rule:} At every virtual crossing, two dancers must pass through the crossing at the same time.
+\item[-] \underline {Coincident rule:} At every virtual crossing, two dancers must pass through the crossing at the same time.
 If a dancer reaches a virtual crossing alone, they must wait until another dancer is available to pass with them simultaneously.

-\underline{Smoothing rule:} At every virtual crossing, choose an $\epsilon$-radius neighborhood of the crossing that does not intersect the knot diagram outside of the virtual crossing.
-Two dancers must enter and exit the neighborhood at the same time\footnote{One could omit this time restriction and simply smooth the virtual crossings creating a dance configuration for the resulting classical knot.
-However, from the perspective of a live dance performance, the audience would not be able to distinguish a dance of a smoothed virtual knot from a classical knot.
+\item[-] \underline{Smoothing rule:} At every virtual crossing, choose an $\varepsilon$-radius neighborhood of the crossing that does not intersect the link diagram outside of the virtual crossing.
+Two dancers must enter and exit the neighborhood at the same time\footnote{One could omit this time restriction and simply smooth the virtual crossings, creating a dance configuration for the resulting classical link diagram.
+However, from the perspective of a live dance performance, the audience would not be able to distinguish a dance of a smoothed virtual link from a classical link.
 So, we chose to add the time restrictions at the virtual crossings to demonstrate that the dancer is at a virtual crossing.}.
-In the neighborhood, the dancers follow a local smoothing of the crossing, as shown in the diagram in Figure \ref{fig:smoothing_rule}.
-If a dancer reaches a neighborhood alone, they must wait until another dancer reaches the neighborhood to pass with them simultaneously.
+In the neighborhood, the dancers follow a local smoothing of the crossing, as shown in the diagram in \autoref{fig:smoothing_rule}.
+If a dancer reaches a neighborhood alone, they must wait until another dancer reaches the neighborhood to pass with them simultaneously. \end{itemize} \end{enumerate} \end{defn}